dadrox/sbt-junit/README.md

 test-only and test-quick allow you to provide test options on the fly:

     > sbt "test-only [test suite pattern] -- -ts -vss"

+    sbt> test-quick [test suite pattern] -- -vts

+To see your printlns in your tests and code:

+    > sbt "test-only [test suite pattern] -- -vo"

     sbt> test-quick [test suite pattern] -- -vo